RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab06/README.md

     ![16g-user-credentials.png](images/16g-user-credentials.png "Application Credentials")

-*Congratulations!* You have successfuly customized your Developer Portal and completed a Sign Up process.
+*Congratulations!* You have successfully customized your Developer Portal and completed a Sign Up process.

 ## Steps Beyond